PelionIoT/mbl-tools/lava/README.md

 * `README.md`: this file
 * `requirements.txt`: python dependencies.
 This file is automatically used by the docker image creation.
-Otherwise it can be used by the user to install dependencies in his/her won environment
+Otherwise it can be used by the user to install dependencies in his/her own environment
 * `run-me.sh`: bash script which encapsulates docker logic for running python scripts
 * `submit-to-lava.py`: python script used to submit jobs to LAVA.
 See below how